CameronMontgomery/create-react-vite/README.md

 While Vite already offers a very easy setup when compared to something like Webpack there is some configuration needed especially if you would like to use ESLint.
 This project aims to provide a fast and easy way to get going on your next project.
 The project uses a un-opinionated ESLint setting to aid development and Prettier for formatting.

-If you are looking for a template that includes TailwindCSS and its Prettier plugin, I have you covered right [here](https://github.com/Tribalash/create-react-vite-tailwind).
+If you are looking for a template that includes TailwindCSS and its Prettier plugin, you can find that [here](https://github.com/Tribalash/create-react-vite-tailwind).

 ## Setup & Configuration

+After creating a project with template make sure to run ```npm install```

 No configuration or setup is neccisary, however, if you would like to change the default Prettier formatting rules you can in .prettierrc.